Dreaming of visiting Monument Valley Navajo Tribal Park?

 And her daughter was adorable.
 She was intent on picking up every item to come and show it to us.

-Her grin and sprightly personality was infectious and charming.
+Her grin and sprightly personality were infectious and charming.

 We laid back on the rock here in the cool amphitheater and looked up to the roof to see the giant eagle the hole in the rock above us created.